 Setting aside arguably arbitrary on-paper differences, the Wildcat Tour 108 still has a mount point that’s more forward than many skis in this class, which makes it similar to skis like the Vision 108, Amplid Facelift 108, and 4FRNT Raven in this regard.

-The Wildcat 108 is a lot lighter (~300 grams per ski) than the standard Wildcat 108, which isn’t a particularly heavy ski to begin with.
-As a result, the Wildcat 108 definitely sits at the lighter end of the spectrum, similar to several skis that we think work best in the backcountry (e.g., Line Vision 108, Renoun Citadel 106, and Atomic Backland 107).
+The Wildcat Tour 108 is a lot lighter (~300 grams per ski) than the standard Wildcat 108, which isn’t a particularly heavy ski to begin with.
+As a result, the Wildcat Tour 108 somes in just a tiny bit heavier than several skis that we think work best in the backcountry (e.g., Line Vision 108, Renoun Citadel 106, and Atomic Backland 107).

 That said, I wouldn’t go as far as to say that the Wildcat is absurdly light.
 Its weight is not all that far off from the 4FRNT Raven and Volkl BMT 109, two skis that we really like as dedicated touring skis, but that we think some skiers could use for 50/50 use in and out of the backcountry.